kanidm/kanidm/kanidm_book/src/accounts_and_groups.md

 These validity settings impact all authentication functions of the account (kanidm, ldap, radius).

+## People Accounts

+Kanidm allows extending accounts to include additional "people" attributes, such as their legal name and email address.

+Initially, an account does not have these attributes.
+If desired, an account may be modified to have these "person" attributes like so:

+    # Note, both the --legalname and --mail flags may be omitted
+    kanidm account person extend demo_user --legalname "initial name" --mail "initial@email.address"

+Once an account has been extended, the "person" attributes may be set by the user of the account, or anyone with enough privileges.

+Whether an account is currently a "person" or not can be identified from the "account get" output:

+    kanidm account get demo_user
+    # ---
+    # class: person
+    # ... (other output omitted)

+The presence of a "class: person" stanza indicates that this account may have "people" attributes.

 ## Why Can't I Change admin With idm_admin?

 As a security mechanism there is a distinction between "accounts" and "high permission